sherlockq/gatsby-blogsite/src/markdown-pages/record-of-a-docker-connection-issue-debugging.md

 ---
 ## Summary

 This blog is about how I encounter an unexpected issue while maintaining the AWS deployed machine.
-And how I found out the true culprit and solve it in an acceptable way for now.
-Also the joining of my colleagues eased the pain a lot.
+Plus how I found out the true culprit and solve it acceptably for now.
+Also, the joining of my colleagues eased the pain a lot.

 **Brief take away:** Use immutable/version-controlled/code-as-configuration infrastructure.